deltachat/deltachat-android/tools/CHECKLISTS.md

 Release core, if needed, then:

-1. deltachat-android: check CHANGES.md, commit, push
+1. deltachat-android: check CHANGLOG.md, commit, push
 2. deltachat-android/tools: `$ ./update-core.sh`, push
 3. deltachat-android/tools: `$ ./txpull`, if there are changes: commit, push
 4. deltachat-android: bump version, commit, push
-5. deltachat-android on Github: "Draft a new release" with the version form `v1.2.4`
+5. deltachat-android on Github: "Draft a new release" with the version form `v1.2.3`

 ... some days later, F-Droid should be updated.

 For an additional APK:

 6. in Android Studio select "Build / Build APK"
-7. rename the generated APK to `deltachat-<version>.apk`
+7. rename the generated APK to `deltachat-v1.2.3.apk`
 8. upload the APK to the created Github release